Marcus Yap

-Marcus Yap Zhe Mian was born on the 30th January, 1994.
-He is a Singaporean Powerlifting Coach and Powerlifter.
-Yap became the first Singaporean to break a powerlifting world record and win a medal at a world championship.
-In his career, he has broken two World records and six Asian records.
-He led the Singapore team to victory in several Asian Championships as well as coaching his younger brother, Matthew Yap, to breaking a total of four world records.
+Marcus Yap Zhe Mian, (born 30 January 1994) is a Singaporean Powerlifting coach and powerlifter.
+He became the first Singaporean to break a powerlifting world record and win a medal at a world championship.
+In his career, he has broken two world records and six Asian records.
+He led the Singapore team to victory in several Asian Championships as well as coaching his younger brother, Matthew Yap, to break a total of four world records.

 Early life

 With a background in Badminton and being nominated to represent Singapore in the Youth Olympic Games, Marcus picked up the sport of Powerlifting in and has competed in several international competitions like the Asia & Oceania Championships 2014 held in Melbourne, Australia, the 3rd IPF World Classic Championships held in Salo, Finland, the Asia & Oceania Championships 2016 held in Christchurch, New Zealand and the Asian Championships 2017 held in Kerala, India.

 Yap developed a passion for coaching shortly after, and started in his household.
 Under the influence of Marcus, both of his younger brothers, Matthew Yap and Matthias Yap, picked up the sport of Powerlifting and are currently Asian Champions and have broken several world records as well.